-Hungary.
-Not a land with a hunger problem, it's known as Magyarország by those who are from there.
+Hungary (Hungarian:Magyarország).
+Nota land with a hunger problem, it's known as Magyarország by those who are from there.
 Most important things are covered by The Other Wiki, so there is just some basic info here.

 Hungarians arrived at the land which became Hungary at the end of the 9th century.
 They were like your typical nomad people, lots of horses and bowmanship etc.

-In that most people weren't too happy, which led to The Hungarian Revolution of 1956.
+Most people weren't too happy, which led to The Hungarian Revolution of 1956.
 Crushed by the Soviets.

-After 1956, at least, Hungary went through some more low-key reforms, and Hungary became ironically known as "the happiest barracks in the camp", under "Goulash Communism".
+After 1956, at least, Hungary went through some more low-key reforms, and became ironically known as "the happiest barracks in the camp", under "Goulash Communism".
 It was also during this time that they had a really, really good football team; they won three Olympic gold medals, but sadly never won a World Cup (losing the 1954 final to West Germany in a match known in Germany as "The Miracle in Bern").

-Random notes on language and culture:
+Random Notes on Language and Culture

-The word Hungarian has nothing to do with the huns.
+The word "Hungarian" has nothing to do with the Huns.
 That's a rather wishful Retcon from the 13th century.

-Actually it is a bastardisation of the external name, onogur (which in Turkish means ten tribes) and was never used by the Hungarians themselves - magyar being the local version.
+Actually it is a bastardization of the external name, onogur (which in Turkish means ten tribes) and was never used by the Hungarians themselves - magyar being the local version.
 See German Ungarisch, French hongrois.